Gerard77/CardGame-Project/README.md

 - fisherYatesShuffle.js is the array shuffling method I found recommended at Stackoverflow
 ## Files in /public:
 - only contains cardGameUNO.js as the folder /public is where I stated in webpack.config.js to save the bundle
+## Considerations:
+- Following the rules of Original UNO (https://www.unorules.com/) there are some considerations.
+For example you cannot play two cards on the same turn.
+Besides, some not fundamental rules have been altered as for a lack of more development time (other areas had to be prioritized):
+- The "UNO!!" shout is automatically generated when a player has only 1 card in hand
+- If the first card is not a numbered card it is shifted to the end of the Draw Pile until the first card is a numbered card, instead of shuffling all the cards again.
+- The "play rounds until 500 points" rule has not been implemented.
+When the game ends you just can execute the game again (I personally have never used the 500 points rule).
+- All the other rules of Original UNO have been implemented as they are!